25+ Of the Best Books on the American Revolution

 Topic: The role of women during the American Revolution.

-Summary: Norton examines the contributions and experiences of women, from camp followers and spies to those managing farms and businesses in their husbands’ absence.
-She also looks at how the American Revolution affected women’s legal and social status.
-The book is essential for understanding the war’s impact on half the population.
+Norton surveys women’s contributions and experiences, as camp followers, spies, and those who managed farms and businesses when their husbands were away.
+She also considers how the war altered women’s legal and social standing.
+The book is a must for anyone who wants a fuller understanding of how the war impacted half the population.n half the population.

 18. The Road to Guilford Courthouse – John Buchanan